vicwomg/pikaraoke/README.md

 setup-windows.bat
 ```

-Windows firewall may initially block connections to port 5555 and 5556.
-Be sure to allow these.
+Windows firewall may initially block connections to port 5555.
+Be sure to allow this port.
 It should prompt the first time you run pikaraoke and launch a song.
 Otherwise, configure it manually in the security settings.

 ## Launch